Hakima El Haite

-She is the current president of the Liberal International since December 2018, the first non-European in this post.
+She was the president of the Liberal International since December 2018 until December 2024. the first non-European in this post.

 Early life and education

 El Haite was born in Fez on 13 May 1963.
 She has a degree in biology and microbiology from Sidi Mohamed Ben Abdellah University in Fez (1986), a postgraduate degree in ecotoxicology from Moulay Ismail University in Meknes (1987).
 She has two PhDs, one in environmental studies from the University of Meknes (1991) and one in environmental engineering from the École Nationale Supérieure des Mines de Saint-Étienne in Saint-Étienne, France with a thesis on the treatment of wastewater.
 She also has a diploma in political communication from the University of Washington in the United States (2008).

 Career

 El Haite worked for the urban agency of Fez in territorial administration until 1993.
 She was also the Treasurer of the National Union of Women.
 In 1994, she founded the company EauGlobe, which specializes in engineering and environmental consulting.
-She is Vice President of US-NAPEO, the US North Africa Partnership for Economic Opportunity and ConnectinGroup International, the first organization training women for appointed office.
+She is Vice President of US-NAPEO, the US-North Africa Partnership for Economic Opportunity, and ConnectinGroup International, the first organization training women for appointed office.

 El Haite is a member of the Popular Movement political party.
 In 2007, she became president of the Association of Women Entrepreneurs in Morocco.
 She became president of the International Network of Liberal Women in 2012.
 Since December 2012, she has been president of the International Relations of the Popular Movement.